Sheep-y/Modnix/DESIGN_DOC.md

 1. If Modnix is installed to mod folder and version is equal or higher, do the same as setup, but with option to skip launch.
 2. Launch MainWindow, which initialise and ask AppControl to check status.
 3. AppControl asynchronously detects and report self version, game folder, injection status, and game version, in this order and only if previous step is positive.
-4. If injection is positive, dynamically loads Mod Loader and use it to parse mod list.
+4. If injection is positive, dynamically load Newton and Mod Loader and use it to parse mod list.

 ### Setup